10 cups distilled Water

 2. For a quick and easy meal, serve the carrots and mushrooms and whatever else you’ve got over rice, quinoa or a simple salad.
 Or add them back into the soup for some more texture.

 3. Feed the scraps to your pet.
 Because what does little Annie Oakley live for if not leftover people food?
 (Just make sure it’s safe for them to eat.)

-I was asked this question several times and I didn’t really understand why thicken the broth.
-Well, I do understand, but if you want to thicken the soup, thicken when you prepare it, don’t make the broth thick from the start.
-But if you do want to make the homemade vegetable broth thicker add flour, cornstarch, or another thickener.
+I was asked this question several times, and I didn’t really understand why someone would thicken the broth.
+Well, I do understand, but if you want to thicken the soup, thicken it when you prepare it, don’t make the broth thick from the start.
+But if you do want to make the homemade vegetable broth thicker, add flour, cornstarch, or another thickener.

 I'm sorry you didn't like it 🙁